 - Chlorine/chloramines: 0 ppm, also very toxic to shrimp

-It may be worth it to invest in a water-testing kit for your tank to make sure that the parameters are all correct.
+It may be worth investing in a water-testing kit for your tank to ensure the parameters are all correct.

 Reason #2: Not Getting Along With Tank Mates

-Having aggressive or large tank mates may lead to shrimp being stressed.
+Having aggressive or prominent tank mates may lead to shrimp being stressed.
 Since shrimp are so small, they may become hunted by larger or territorial tank mates.

 Cherry shrimp can get along with some species, such as: